Rechargeable vs. disposable batteries.

 Rechargeable hearing aid batteries are becoming more and more common due to their convenience.
-Lithium-ion technology allows you the freedom to make the most of your day.
+Lithium-ion technology allows you the freedom to make the most of your day without having to worry about losing power.
 These 100% rechargeable hearing aids are:

-Disposable zinc air batteries come in 4 sizes and are color coded to help you remember the right size for your hearing aid.
-The batteries are air-activated, which means they do not begin working until the colored tab is removed and air is able to enter the battery cell.
+Disposable zinc air batteries come in four sizes and are color-coded to help you remember the right size for your hearing aid.
+The batteries are air-activated, which means they do not begin working until the colored tab is removed and air enters the battery cell.
 Remove and discard the tab only when you are ready to use the battery.
 There is no need to place the tab back on the battery.